tomzo/gocd-yaml-config-plugin/README.md

 ## File pattern

-By default GoCD configuration files should end with `.gocd.yaml`.
+By default GoCD configuration files should end with `.gocd.yaml` or `.gocd.yml`.

 # Specification